 Perhaps the most distinguishing feature of the quiet neighbourhood is Olympian City, the retail hotspot of the region.
-With nearly 300 shops, the sprawling shopping arcade has every type of brand and restaurant that you could bring to mind.
+With nearly 300 shops, the sprawling shopping arcade has close to every type of brand and restaurant that you could bring to mind.
 Attached to the Olympic MTR station, the mall is easily accessible and can double as a gateway to more inner parts of Tai Kok Tsui, though be prepared to spend a full day just at this one-stop-shop!

 Olympian City, 18 Hoi Ting Road, Mong Kok | (+852) 2740 4108

 It’s not hard to see why Tai Kok Tsui’s Municipal Services Building is a favourite congregation place for locals.
-The multi-purpose building contains an impressive array of facilities, from the wet market on the ground floor to the library on the third floor and even a neat indoor pool on the fourth floor.
+The multi-purpose destination contains an impressive array of facilities, from the wet market on the ground floor to the library on the third floor and even a neat indoor pool on the fourth floor.

 Tai Kok Tsui Municipal Services Building, 63 Fuk Tsun Street, Tai Kok Tsui | (+852) 2393 1084